What’s the Difference Between Skills and Competencies?

 As previously discussed, skills can be likened to the end result while competencies represent the methods of achieving that result.
 Therefore, while employees need specific skills to excel in their roles, they also exhibit competencies that dictate how they execute their tasks, including skills, knowledge and behaviors.

 But how are skills and competencies different from each other?
 To understand this better, let’s consider an example of a chef in a busy restaurant kitchen.
 Mastering cooking is undeniably an essential technical skill.
-However, this technical skill alone cannot not guarantee success in a restaurant kitchen.
+However, this technical skill alone cannot guarantee success in a restaurant kitchen.

 This is where competency becomes crucial.
 Imagine a chef who can flawlessly execute complex recipes but struggles to handle high-pressure situations during peak dining hours.
 In such instances, the ability to remain composed under stress, effectively manage time and communicate with the team becomes key.
 Even contributing to a positive work environment and collaborating seamlessly with colleagues are invaluable positives in ensuring smooth kitchen operations.